 The traditional living method and marching towards modernization make the visit more wonderful.
 For most of its independent years, the country has been engrossed in rampant ethnic strife, however, emerging from Isolation Myanmar has achieved the path of growth.
 The hospitality that you will receive amidst the crowd will make your tour, the most pleasant experience.
-The lifestyle is still found to be same as their progenies.
-The tradition and culture and the warm hospitality that you will receive makes the visit more fascinating.
+The lifestyle is still found to be the same as their progenies.
+The tradition and culture and the warm hospitality that you will receive make the visit more fascinating.

 Population: 55.2 million

 Capital City: Naypyidaw